Step 4 - How to Add Functions/Variables by Scripts

 (Library Scripts)

-- Index -
+- Table of Contents -

 How to Use Library Scripts

-(The content of "ExampleLibrary.vnano" in "lib" folder)
+(Content of "ExampleLibrary.vnano" in the "lib" folder)

 float libvar = 2.0;